flutteranand76/google_map/README.md

-# google_map
+# google_map_by_using_Getx
-This repository is for education purpose so that you can learn how to implement Google Maps into your Flutter project.
+- In this repository you can learn how to implement Google Maps into your Flutter project.
+- How to update markers and polyline path by using getx as state management.
+- How to use Rx variable to update the map

 ## Getting Started